joel-oe-lacey/Such-Great-Heights/README.md

 ### Such Great Heights
 The goal of this project was to create a React app where the user can view vacation rental properties in the Denver area.

+##### Issues
+Issues are open representing pieces of the iterations we did completely finish or functionality we would eventually like to implement/refactor to improve this project.

 #### Learning Goals
 - Strengthen understanding of React components, state, routing, proptypes, and asynchronous testing